CURRICULUM VITAE | NICOLE ANTEBI

 2023

-“The Wonder Desk,” conceived in collaboration with Aaron Bugaj, presented at The Center for Creative Photography’s exhibition “Ways of Knowing, Ways of Being | Arts Research and Integration”
+“The Wonder Desk,” conceived in collaboration with Aaron Bugaj (Senior Research Specialist at Biosphere II), presented at The Center for Creative Photography’s exhibition “Ways of Knowing, Ways of Being | Arts Research and Integration”

 Tilapia Jetty screening at the Second Annual Finger Mullet Film Festival at Crisp-Ellert Art Museum at Flagler College in St. Augustine, Florida.
 (Programmers: Julie Dickover, Patrick Moser, Kevin Mahoney)